Rust scores twice, Penguins pull away from Capitals 6-3

 Kuznetsov showcased the firepower of the NHL’s top-ranked power play when he knuckled one by Jarry just 5:18 into the first, but the Penguins — who have grown comfortable playing from behind — recovered when Rust and Tanev beat Vanecek 32 seconds apart later in the first period to give Pittsburgh the lead.

-Rust later ended an 0-for-20 power-play drought when he took a pretty feed from Kris Letang and stuffed it short side past Vanecek 6:44 into the second period to put Pittsburgh up 3-2.
+Rust later ended Pittsburgh’s seven-game power-play goal drought when he took a pretty feed from Kris Letang and stuffed it short side past Vanecek 6:44 into the second period to put Pittsburgh up 3-2.
 Guentzel then flicked a rebound by Vanecek just past the game’s midway point to give the Penguins their first two-goal lead in a regular-season game since March 10, 2020.

 The somewhat comfortable margin didn’t last long.

 Backstrom drew Washington within one with 2:11 left in the second period when he lifted the stick of Pittsburgh star Evgeni Malkin and snuck a shot by a surprised Jarry.
-Backstrom became the 39th active player to reach 250 career goals and his heady play highlighted another shaky afternoon by Malkin, whose play has been uneven at best through the first month of the season.
+Backstrom became the 39th active player to reach 250 career goals and his heady play highlighted another shaky afternoon by Malkin, whose play has been uneven at best.

-The Penguins have rarely played with the lead in the third period — they entered the third period of each of their first 12 games tied or trailing — but Pittsburgh withstood some extended Washington pressure thanks in part to Jarry.
-Aston-Reese’s long heave into the empty net with 1:03 to go for his second score in two games since returning from shoulder surgery last week.

-Crosby followed with his own empty-netter 15 seconds later to give the Penguins just their second regulation victory on the season.
+Pittsburgh, however, appeared to wear down the Capitals in the third after Jarry withstood a flurry midway through the period.
+The Penguins controlled the closing minutes, with Aston-Reese and then Crosby flipping the puck into the empty net 15 seconds apart to give Pittsburgh its first win by multiple goals this season.

 UP NEXT